 Carex flava was identified within the Stafford assemblages, but trait data are not available for this species within the released dataset.
 There are two options when this occurs: exclude this species during data cleaning or manually add data from alternative sources.
-As we have data for this species from alternative sources it was added to the composite species data frame as a new row (supplementary code line 26; Figure 2b).
+As we have data for this species from alternative sources it was added to the composite taxa data frame as a new row (supplementary code line 26; Figure 2b).
 The data from Carex flava came from partial trait data for that species already collected as well as data from alternative databases (REF?).

-At this point three datasets have been created: the cleaned raw Stafford data (DF1), the composite species trait values (including the additional Carex flava data) (DF2) and the flowering period data for all 80 of Stafford’s weed taxa (FLOWPER).
-As shown in supplementary file 4’s flow diagram, DF1 and FLOWPER can be created outside R, while DF2 requires R and the functions within the Weedmodels package.
+At this point three datasets have been created: the cleaned raw Stafford data (DF1), the composite taxa trait values (including the additional Carex flava data) (DF2) and the flowering period data for all 80 of Stafford’s weed taxa (FLOWPER).
+As shown in supplementary file 4’s flow diagram, DF1 and FLOWPER can be created outside R, while DF2 requires R and the functions within the WeedEco package.

 The next steps within R combine the three created datasets in the correct format for linear discriminant analysis.
-The wdata_org function combines the three datasets, FLOWPER, composite species (DF2) and the cleaned dataset (DF1), to produce a new data frame that contains the averaged functional trait values of the taxa within each archaeobotanical samples from Stafford (Table 5, supplementary file 7).
+The wdata_org function combines the three datasets, FLOWPER, composite taxa (DF2) and the cleaned dataset (DF1), to produce a new data frame that contains the averaged functional trait values of the taxa within each archaeobotanical samples from Stafford (Table 5, supplementary file 7).
 Each species code in the Stafford data (DF1) is used by wdata_org to extract the functional trait data for the species from the trait database.
 It is then averaged with the other species trait values within that sample.
 The resultant data frame produced was saved as an R object for use when conducting discriminant analysis (supplementary code 30).

 Table 5. the averaged functional trait data of the species within the archaeobotanical samples from Stafford.
 Note this is output of wmodel_org when the model assigned is model 1.

-As explained above, Weedmodels’ linear discriminant analysis function wdata.LDA takes the output of wdata_org and conducts discriminant analysis – in particular the classification stage on the averaged trait values of the samples.
-As the Stafford data are from temperate Europe, model 1 was selected as the most geographically relevant model.
-Model 3 was also used to understand the nature of disturbance and is further explained below.
+As explained above, WeedEco’ linear discriminant analysis function wdata.LDA takes the output of wdata_org and conducts discriminant analysis – in particular the classification stage on the averaged trait values of the samples.

-It is possible to use the wdata.LDA function if the imputed data have not been formatted by wdata.LDA.
-However, specific column names, and specific order of the columns are required: the functional traits need to be in the order of and labelled as SLA, ARNODE, LOGCANH, LOGCAND, FLOWPER, VEGPROP.

 The results of running the Stafford data though wdata.LDA is shown in Table 6, which gives the classification (group 1 vs group 2)(Class_std*), the posterior probability of the sample being in group 1 (Prob.1_std*) or 2 (Prob.2_std*), and the linear discriminant scores (LD1*) of each archaeobotanical sample.
+The full results of the analysis can be view when the wdata.LDA is save as a data frame and will shows both standardised and unstandardised LDA scores, classifications and probability (see the WeedEco help document or Venables and Ripley (2002) for full details).
 The unstandardised linear discriminant scores (LD1*) are used in the plotting functions and is what is graphically represented in Hamerow et al. 2020.
 Interpretation of the results is done visually by plotting the linear discriminant scores against the discriminant scores of the model’s samples or against the model’s centroids.
 The results of the Stafford discriminant analysis were saved as a data frame to be used in the plotting functions (supplementary code line 33).